facebookarchive/hack-langspec/spec/05-types.md

 The scalar types are *value types*.
 That is, a variable of scalar type behaves as though it contains its own value.
-On the other hand, the non-scalar types are *handle types*.
+On the other hand, the non-scalar types are *handles*.
 A variable of non-scalar type contains information—in a *handle*—that leads to the value.
-The differences between value and handle types become apparent when it comes to understanding the semantics of assignment, and passing arguments to, and returning values from, functions ([§§](04-basic-concepts.md#the-memory-model)).
+The differences between value types and handles become apparent when it comes to understanding the semantics of assignment, and passing arguments to, and returning values from, functions ([§§](04-basic-concepts.md#the-memory-model)).
 That said, array types really are a hybrid; on the one hand, an array may contain an arbitrary number of elements separate from the array variable itself, yet on the other hand, certain array operations do have value semantics.

+**Note**: One could differentiate value types and handles in the same way that pass-by-value and pass-by-reference types are distinguished.

 Variables are not declared to have a particular type.
 Instead, a variable's type is decided at runtime by the context in which it is